 You may also need to find a niche within your market.
 Typically, niches have less campaigns catered to them, leaving you with plenty of topics that can be covered.
 This will make your evergreen campaign even more valuable.

-Keep in mind, however, that your evergreen marketing campaign has to be relevant to your business.
+Keep in mind, however, that your evergreen marketing campaign has to be relevant to your business (or client).
 You may find that your business isn’t exactly fit for a plethora of evergreen ideas.

 While you’re bound to find something that will be timeless, you may find that it’s already been exhaustively covered due to the limited options in your field.